crawdaddie/ylc/README.md

 bootstrapped in C (self-hosting way out of scope for now)

-uses LLVM C API as a backend to generate LLVM IR, and to implement a JIT for the REPL
+uses the LLVM C API to compile to native code via a JIT compiler

 # examples
 ```javascript